lymanjohnson/snippets/notes.md

   /snippets/tag/:tag
   uses "many" view

 See all snippets by a certain user /snippets/user/:username/ uses "many" view

+See all snippets for a certain language /snippets/language/:language/

 Default behavior ('/')
 If logged in, go straight to /snippets/